praneethlanka/Rankine-Cycle/README.md

 # Rankine-Cycle
 Plots P-V and T-S diagrams to calculate efficiency of Rankine Cycle Thanks To XSteam.
-I was able to calculate the enthalpy's at different points seamlessly There are further addition that need to be done to this like adding the Regenerator cycle and calculating the efficiencies of the cycle
+I was able to calculate the enthalpy's at different points seamlessly.
+The input to the program is given by filling the suitable cells in each sheet.
+Finally the output will be given in OUTPUT sheet